New-generation excimer ophthalmic system

 - Customized wavefront-guided LASIK and topography-guided PRK; phototherapeutic keratectomy and transepithelial PRK

-Laser pulse repetition frequency 500 Hz
+Laser pulse repetition frequency 500 Hz or 1100 Hz

 A 500 Hz pulse frequency together with high efficiency of the chosen ablation method reduces surgery duration significantly.